njahn82/hoa_ta_effects/analysis/001_overview.md

 Between 2018 and 2022, a total of 11,171 out of 12,681 hybrid journals
 in transformative agreements published at least one open access article under a Creative Commons license.
-During this period, these hybrid journals provided open access to 747,238 out of 7,350,721 articles, representing a five-year hybrid open access uptake rate of 10%.
+During this period, these hybrid journals provided open access to 747,238 out of 8,174,722 articles, representing a five-year hybrid open access uptake of 9.1%.
 First authors affiliated with institutions that had a transformative agreement in place at the time of publication, which indicates that they could make use of such agreements, contributed 320,682 open access articles to